ithkuil/ithkuil/src/src/basic.md

 > The Kremlin is curious about the situation in Kalmykia.

-> They still sleep together (i.e. they still love or have intercourse).
+> They still sleep together (i.e., they still love or have intercourse).

 ### AMG Amalgamative

-<description><this this>THIS</this> is <this undecorated>THIS-UNDECORATED</this> in totality of the history, historical attitude and use of <this this>THIS</this> concept.</description>
+<description><this this>THIS</this> is <this undecorated>THIS-UNDECORATED</this> in the totality of the history, historical attitude, and use of <this this>THIS</this> concept.</description>

 > There were apes over there (so apes could live there, that place was suitable for the nature of apes).

-> The blue sky is the place into which my cage bird flew away (and the blue expanse of the sky is the haven of birds etc.)
+> The blue sky is the place into which my caged bird flew away (and the blue expanse of the sky is the haven of birds, etc.).

-> I like theater (which all started in Ancient Greece and is so much revered all across the globe etc.)
+> I like theater (which all started in Ancient Greece and is so much revered all across the globe, etc.).

 ## Designation